animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 **Contextualization**

-Before the proof, this equation deserves contextualization.
+Before the proof, this equation needs contextualization.

 **Proof** (outline)